 MCDA fosters business opportunities in our community.
 We assist developers, corporations and entrepreneurs find resources and partners, identify land or existing buildings for their expansions, relocations or start-up businesses.
 We appreciate our local volunteers and the statewide economic development professionals who assist us for your specific project needs.

-- Paige Gilchrist, Executive Director
+- James Eubanks, Executive Director

 - Joe Bostick, Chairman